Glorious Coastlines — Southern Tour

 - New Haven, Connecticut: The Freedom Schooner Amistad

-In season, you can go for a sail on the reproduction of the Amistad, whose home port is New Haven, where the Africans gained their freedom.
+Visit the reproduction of the Amistad, whose home port is New Haven, where the Africans gained their freedom.
 On the site of the jail where they were held stands a 14-ft. statue of Joseph Cinque, the slaves’ leader.
-Learn about the pivotal legal battle and other related Connecticut sites.
+Learn about the pivotal legal battle.

 - Essex, Connecticut: The first submarine